-The consumer may include multiple sets of parameters in order to provide different combinations of "Location information" and "Analytics target period" when requesting QoS Sustainability analytics for monitoring for a path of interest..
-The NWDAF collects the data specified in clause 6.9.2 from the OAM, following the procedure captured in clause 6.2.3.2.
+The consumer may include multiple sets of parameters in order to provide different combinations of "Location information" and "Analytics target period" when requesting QoS Sustainability analytics for monitoring for a path of interest.

+NWDAF receives Data available at the UPF

+3. The NWDAF collects the data specified in clause 6.9.2 from the OAM, following the procedure captured in clause 6.2.3.2.